White House race goes down to the wire

 After a long and bitter presidential campaign, Americans cast their votes at polling stations across the country.
 At least 120 million people were expected to render judgment on whether to give Obama a second term or replace him with Romney.

 The first clues to who will win could come once results are in from the swing states of Virginia and Florida and, even more importantly, Ohio.
 Polls in all three will have closed by 8 p.m.
-EST (0100 GMT) and if the results are clear, U.S. television networks could begin projecting winners in those states soon after that.
+EST (1:00 a.m.
+British time) and if the results are clear, U.S. television networks could begin projecting winners in those states soon after that.

 Polls closed in Indiana and Kentucky - both firmly in the Republican camp - at 6 p.m.
-EST (2300 GMT) and voting will end across the country over the following six hours.
+EST (11:00 p.m.
+British time) and voting will end across the country over the following six hours.

 Who Americans choose will set the country's course for the next four years on spending, taxes, healthcare and foreign policy challenges like the rise of China and Iran's nuclear ambitions.